yacineMahdid/classroom/Deep Learning Book/README.md

 2016 size of neural network architecture is similar to a frog.

 ## Chapter 2: Linear Algebra
+- The Matrix Cookbook might be a good reference on linear algebra to get.
+- Cartesian product of set A and B is all ordered pair (a,b)
 ## Chapter 3: Probability and Information Theory

 ## Chapter 4: Numerical Computation